 Bodybuilders and athletes use GHS peptides in an attempt to improve their physique and performance despite the scarcity of scientific evidence to support such claims.

 Ipamorelin acts as a GHS by triggering the receptors for the hunger hormone (ghrelin) in the brain, just like MK-677 (Ibutamoren).
-They are called growth hormone secretagogue receptors (GHS-R) and most of them are concentrated in the hypothalamus.
+These receptors are called growth hormone secretagogue receptors (GHS-R) and most of them are concentrated in the hypothalamus.

-Ipamorelin has a selective effect on the GHS-R and studies reveal that it can cause a spike in HGH levels in both animals and humans.
+Ipamorelin can increase the secretion of growth hormone by selectively triggering the GHS-R and studies reveal that it can cause hGH spike levels in both animals and humans.
 These effects have led to further clinical trials as well as the popularity of this peptide as a potential performance-enhancing drug.

-Ipamorelin is not FDA-approved for human use and may contain unknown ingredients
+Ipamorelin is not FDA-approved for human use and if sourced from unreliable vendors, it may contain unknown ingredients

 The original drug was developed by Novo Nordisk and Helsinn Therapeutics and then clinically tested for the treatment of postoperative ileus.
 There were 2 large human trials with 117 and 320 patients each, but neither showed any benefits after 7-10 days of administration.
 Nevertheless, the trials showed a good safety profile for short-term use.